C4NH4M/C4NH4M/README.md

 ## Hi there 👋

+I've been interested software and computing for many years but my profession is outside of this world. _Selft taught_ (awaiting the haters) with limited night schooling way back when.
+Have basic understandings of:

+**Basics**
+- HTML
+- CSS
+- Javascript

+**Scripting Languages**
+-PHP

+**Frameworks**
+- Laravel
+- Tailwind
+- Livewire
+- Alpine

 <!--
 **C4NH4M/C4NH4M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.